 Exercise.com vs GymMaster

 Exercise.com scores 8.0/10 vs 7.5/10.
-Best for: Personal trainers and gym owners who need robust workout programming and delivery alongside management features.
+Best for: Personal trainers and gym owners with 1-10 locations who sell online workout programs alongside in-person training and need custom branded apps.

 Exercise.com logo